 Buckley and Company Solicitors calculate the rate of stamp duty owed by you, and we obtain this from you before the close of the sale.
 The latest Stamp Duty rate was set in 2010 and is calculated at 1% of the residential property value.

-Stamp Duty rates for commercial property, land or housing sites without residential buildings increase is calculated at 2% of the market value of the property.
+Stamp Duty rates for commercial property, land or housing sites without residential buildings is calculated at 2% of the market value of the property.

 Other Property Fees and Taxes

-Finding out what other taxes and fees are involved in purchasing property can seem an unwieldy, daunting task.
+Finding out what other taxes and fees are involved in purchasing property can seem a daunting task.
 If you decide to purchase a building or a piece of land, it is best to approach a solicitor before you approach the bank, so that you are aware of all the costs that may be involved.

-Deed Registration Fee – this relates to the registration of the title deed to the property, which we will investigate on your behalf and provide the right advice.
+Deed Registration Fee: this relates to the registration of the title deed to the property, which we will investigate on your behalf and provide the right advice.

-Planning and Land Registry Searches – the land registry is now online, so it is easier to check the history of ownership of a piece of registered land.
+Planning and Land Registry Searches: the land registry is now online, so it is easier to check the history of ownership of a piece of registered land.
 To ensure legal accuracy, it is still best to work with a solicitor.

 In the case of an unregistered piece of land, we will secure your ownership of it after the necessary documents have been put in place.
 For freehold unregistered land, a deed of conveyance transfers the land into your possession.
 For leasehold unregistered land, a deed of assignment is required to secure the land in your possession.